d-mittal/cost_optimal_incentives/README.md

    A Jupyter Notebook that generates the figures presented in the main manuscript.
 The notebook combines simulation outputs and visualization routines to illustrate the cost-effectiveness, timing, and equity of various targeting strategies.

 6. **`Analytical_model.ipynb`**
-   A Jupyter Notebook that the analytical model based on Markov chain analysis and a mean field approach.
+   A Jupyter Notebook with the analytical model based on Markov chain analysis and a mean field approach.

+7. **`WTP_analysis.ipynb`**
+   A Jupyter Notebook that shows the WTP analysis of survey data and models the effect of demographic factors.

+7. **synthetic_population.ipynb`**
+   A Jupyter Notebook that generates synthetic populations by sampling from the survey sample and creates associated homophilic networks using the SDA algorithm.

 ## Usage